mtint/autonity-docs/source/hello-autonity/api.rst

 Autonity API
 ------------

-So you have nice and running 5 node cluster.
+So you have a functioning and running 5 node cluster.
 Let's examine it and try *Soma* and *Glienicke* features.
-First of all we need to connect to one of the nodes: ``autonity attach http://0.0.0.0:8541``
+We need to connect to one of the nodes: ``autonity attach http://0.0.0.0:8541``

 In the Genesis file ``genesis-ibft.json`` we've defined the while list